 - Prepare for testing if your symptoms last for more than 24 hours.

-We will be putting up our checkpoints and only 262 Sagkeeng members will be permitted in the community.
+Checkpoints are currently at each entrance way of the community and only 262 Sagkeeng members and essential workers will be permitted in the community.

 We also ask members to refrain from posting concerns or reporting individuals on Social Media, as it can lead to panic and stress.
 Sagkeeng Health Centre will work closely with individuals to ensure the safety of our community.
 Please refer to the Sagkeeng First Nation website, social media pages for official information regarding COVID-19.
 Sagkeeng First Nation has been preparing for such a situation and all procedures and protocols are being followed to ensure the safety of the community.